Creating an Amazon ECS service that uses Service Discovery - Amazon Elastic Container Service

-Creating a service using Service Discovery
+Creating an Amazon ECS service that uses Service Discovery

 For information about the Regions that support Fargate, see Supported Regions for Amazon ECS on AWS Fargate.